Hexachloroethane: Use as smoke agent

 Smoke grenades, called hexachloroethane smoke or HC smoke, utilize a mixture containing roughly equal parts of hexachloroethane and zinc oxide and approximately 6% granular aluminium.
 These smokes are toxic, which is attributed to the production of zinc chloride (ZnCl2).
-According to Steinritz et al., "Due to its potential pulmonary toxicity," zinc chloride producing smoke grenades "have been discharged from the armory of most western countries (...)."
+According to Steinritz et al., “Due to its potential pulmonary toxicity,” zinc chloride producing smoke grenades “have been discharged from the armory of most western countries (…).”
+HC smoke inhalation can cause severe acute respiratory distress syndrome.
+The chemical is a suspected carcinogen, has effects on the nervous system, and can cause sudden collapse and death at high doses.
+The United States Naval Academy considers it a chemical weapon.
+It is also considered a "Type 2" pulmonary agent and a lung-damaging agent.